TimmyBoa/Connect-4/README.md

 # Connect-4

-This is my Connect 4 Ai for the Minds and Machines Connect 4 Project
+This is our Connect 4 Ai for the Minds and Machines Connect 4 Project

 Link to Google Doc write Up:
 https://docs.google.com/document/d/1-dDO5mXBttYbzZ3cBEFF1mnbpyPeIA_D1hy030kfWCQ/edit?usp=sharing